 Many students may be fortunate to live in beautiful, large dorm rooms, they may find time to play frisbee with friends on a beautiful lawn, they may have quirky professors, skip class, party or drink.

 What these pictures do not reveal, however, is our students’ lives outside of the classroom, their involvement in campus activities or community service initiatives, their time spent studying or in the lab or at seemingly endless athletic, music or drama practices, their time spent at a job that helps pay the tuition, their internships preparing them for their career, the diversity of most campus communities, or the intellectual partnerships that can form between faculty members and students.

 Parents and students can, and should, enjoy media representations of college life.
 But parents, and students, need to remember that these representations are often using fictional license.
 Problems can arise when parents and students perceive these images as accurate pictures of college.

 Parents worry about the behavior they see.
 Students feel increased anxiety and/or have the sense that they must be “doing college wrong” if their lives don’t match what they see in the media or what they perceive others are doing.
 Several studies, for instance, have reported that many students believe that other students are drinking more and more often than is actually the case.
 Media representations may contribute to that perception.

-If you have a student heading to college, talk to him about what he actually knows about college life.
-How has he gathered the information?
-How accurate does he think that it is?
+If you have a student heading to college, talk to them about what they actually know about college life.
+How have they gathered the information?
+How accurate do they think that it is?